The best Black Friday deals 2018

 GoPro Hero5 Black bundle:

 GoPro's Hero5 Black might have been replaced, but with a saving of £70, this is a solid discount on a great action camera that is capable of shooting some silky-smooth 4K footage.
 The bundle includes a case, shorty (mini extension pole) and 16GB memory card.
-Deal expires: 23 NovemberView Deal
+Deal expires: unknownView Deal

 Google Home Mini